 Boiling springs, belching mudpots and hissing steam vents are among the wondrous sights awaiting visitors to beautiful Lassen Volcanic National Park.
-A national park since 1916, Lassen is a treasure trove of hydrothermal activity.
+A national park since 1916, Lassen is a treasure trove of hydrothermal activity and geological wonders.

 Just a short 30-minute drive from the Chester and Lake Almanor area, the park is a great day trip.
-Observe the hydrothermal activity along the road, or take short hikes and strolls through some of the most pristine, untouched wilderness in the country.
+Observe the hydrothermal activity along the road at Sulphur Works, or take one of the many hikes through some of the most pristine, untouched wilderness in the country.

 In fall of 2008, the park added the new Kohm Yah-mah-nee Visitor Center, located at the park's southwest entrance.
 The name means "snowy mountain" in the Native American language of the Mountain Maidu tribe and is their name for Lassen Peak.

 Hiking trails take visitors through a hydrothermal area called Bumpass Hell, and through the Devastated Area which exhibits remarkable recovery since Lassen's last eruption in 1921.
 For a longer trek, visitors can climb to the top of Lassen Peak (elevation 10,475), on a five-mile, three to five-hour journey that climbs 2,000 feet.

 Be sure to pick up a map at either park entrance and consider exploring the listed trails.
 These walks are a great way to see just a few of the 700 species of plants and wildlife in the park.
 In addition to the landscapes, there are breathtaking views of the entire Almanor Basin, and on a clear day you can see Mount Shasta from Lassen Peak.

 The park also offers ranger-led talks and evening programs in summer.
 Special junior ranger programs are scheduled during the summer.